Nosto/wiki-docs/apis/graphql-an-introduction/README.md

 If you would like to access our intelligence engine, you must use GraphQL.
 The legacy REST APIs are primarily used for sending orders, products and exchange rates.

+## Limitations

+Geo Segments:

+Geo segments rely on the ability to determine the geographical location of the end customer.
+This typically requires a client-side script that can access the user's IP address.
+Without a JS API or Session API implementation on the website, these mechanisms cannot be activated, thus preventing the use of geo segments.